abiolafasanya/kodecamp2.0/README.md

 Ecommerce Api is a kodecamp two assignment and it is based on classes help on mongoDb.
 The task is to use the intermediate API folder structure
 > Set up your code using models, controllers, routers and config

-- configs
-    - config.js
-    - db.js
+- src
-    - helpers.js
+  - api
     - controller
+      - test
+      - authController.js
       - productController.js
       - usersController.js
-- model
-    - Product.js
+    - middleware
-    - User.js
+    - models
     - routers
       - productRoute.js
       - usersRoute.js
+    - services
+    - utils
+  - config
+  - app.js
+- test
+- .env
+- .gitignore
+- package.json
+- READMe.md
+- yarn.lock

 ## Getting Started <a name = "getting_started"></a>